 - Click OK.

-- Check that the certificate thumbprint matches the certificate of the vCenter Server.
+- Check that the certificate thumbprint matches the certificate of the secondary NSX Manager.

 - After successful registration the role changes from Standalone to Secondary.